18 Historic Buildings in Sydney (Complete Guide)

 Art Gallery of New South Wales

-Located on the eastern side of the Domain, the Art Gallery of New South Wales is Sydney’s most important public gallery and one of the largest art museums in Australia.
+Situated on the eastern side of the Domain, the Art Gallery of New South Wales is Sydney’s most prominent public gallery and one of Australia’s largest art museums.

-The first building where the art gallery is now located opened in 1885 and was referred to as the “art barn”, a simple brick structure.
-Construction of a more impressive building started in 1896 and was completed in 1908, including the recognisable facade.
+The first building on this site opened in 1885 and was known as the “art barn”, a simple brick structure.
+Construction of a more grandiose building began in 1896 and was completed in 1908, featuring the now-iconic facade.

-The public exhibition space has a wide variety of Australian, European, and Asian art on display.
-It is also home to one of the world’s largest permanent exhibitions of Aboriginal and Torres Strait Islander art.
+The gallery’s exhibition spaces showcase a diverse range of Australian, European, and Asian art.
+It also houses one of the world’s largest permanent collections of Aboriginal and Torres Strait Islander art.

 9. Sydney Conservatorium of Music